CDIT-02/Week10-interview-questions/README.md

     Deployments strategies
         Rolling update(default)
         Recreate
-    How to rollback to a specific version?
+    How to rollback to a specific version? kubectl rollout history deployment/nginx-deployment
+        kubectl rollout undo deployment/nginx-deployment --to-revision=2
     What other deployment strategies you know ? blue green
         canary